 5.47 Commonhead is a key component of the development strategy for Swindon Borough and is linked to many policies and strategies listed in the evidence base.
-Indicative phasing of the delivery of Commonhead is shown on Figure 10 to clarity when development will be delivered in accordance with the consented outline application.
+Indicative phasing of the delivery of Commonhead is shown on Figure 10 to provide clarity when development will be delivered in accordance with the consented outline application.
 Effective management of development will be achieved through the application of this policy and through:

-Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above;

-- Implementation of the Infrastructure Delivery Plan; - Swindon and Wiltshire Local Enterprise Partnership; - A Developer Contributions Supplementary Planning Document; - Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and a.
-Land to the East of the A419, as defined on the Proposals

-The development management process.
+- Alignment of proposals with other related strategies identified in the "Evidence Base" above; - Implementation of the Infrastructure Delivery Plan; - Swindon and Wiltshire Local Enterprise Partnership; - Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, the local community and developers; and - The development management process.

-Policy NC3: New Eastern Villages - including Rowborough and South Marston Village Expansion about 6,000 dwellings at the New Eastern Villages (south of the A420);
+Policy NC3: New Eastern Villages - including Rowborough and South Marston Village Expansion